yaitmou/rich_field_controller/README.md

 </p>

-A Flutter plugin that turns a TextField into a wysiwyg field.
+A Flutter plugin that turns a TextField into a WYSIWYG field.
+The philosophy here is to keep using the built-in TextField and update its corresponding controller instead of creating a hole new widget.

+> **Our philosophy**
+> In simplicity resides efficiency

 **What does it do:**